sanjanaKamb/NotificationGame/README.md

-3. The game runs for 30 seconds at the end of which the current and the high score are displayed.
+3.The game runs for 30 seconds at the end of which the current and the high score are displayed.
 Play Again restarts the game.